 Hugyaw is a Bisayan word for “roar,” and Kadagatan is a Bisayan word for “sea.”

-See also Discover the Vibrant Beauty of the Kahumayan Festival!
+See also Celebrate the Vibrant Kadayawan Festival in the Philippines

 Isla Carahan Festival